 Accumulation of cystine in muscle tissue can cause muscle disease (myopathy) leading to progressive weakness and wasting of affected muscles.
 Impairment of muscles in the throat can lead to swallowing and feeding difficulties.
 Involvement of chest muscles can result in pulmonary insufficiency.

 A wide variety of gastrointestinal symptoms can develop including enlargement of the liver (hepatomegaly) causing high blood pressure of the main vein of the liver (portal hypertension), enlargement of the spleen (splenomegaly), gastroesophageal reflux, ulcers, inflammation of the esophagus (esophagitis), and dysfunction of the muscles of the gastrointestinal tract (dysmotility).
-Additional symptoms include inflammatory bowel disease, tearing of the bowel causing the contents of the intestines to flow into the abdominal cavity (bowel perforation), and inflammation of the peritoneum (peritonitis), which is membrane that lines the abdominal wall and organs.
+Additional symptoms include inflammatory bowel disease, tearing of the bowel causing the contents of the intestines to flow into the abdominal cavity (bowel perforation), and inflammation of the peritoneum (peritonitis), which is the membrane that lines the abdominal wall and organs.

 High blood pressure (hypertension), coronary artery atherosclerosis, and blood clotting abnormalities are complications of the renal disease associated with cystinosis.

 Additional findings include metabolic bone disease and an inability to properly digest food due to a lack of digestive enzymes normally produced by the pancreas (pancreatic exocrine insufficiency).
-Adults with cystinosis may also develop abnormalities affecting the eyes including frequent blinking causing spasms of the eyelids (blepharospasm), band keratopathy and pigmentary retinopathy.
+Adults with cystinosis may also develop abnormalities affecting the eyes including spasms of the eyelids (blepharospasm), band keratopathy and pigmentary retinopathy.
 Band keratopathy refers to the accumulation of calcium deposits in a band across the central surface of the cornea, which can cause pain and decreased clarity of vision (visual acuity).
 Pigmentary retinopathy is characterized by progressive degeneration of the retina, the thin layer of nerve cells that line the inner surface of the back of the eyes.
 The retina senses light and converts it to nerve signals, which are then relayed to the brain through the optic nerve.
 Pigmentary retinopathy can impair night and color vision and, eventually, can contribute to overall reduced clarity of vision.

 Although uncommon, some older adults with cystinosis eventually develop progressive brain dysfunction.
 The exact reason this occurs is unknown.
 Specific symptoms will vary, but some affected individuals may experience a decline in both motor and mental capabilities.
 In some cases, neurological dysfunction can progress to dementia.